• Skip to primary navigation

 • Mash the strawberries with the back of a fork or a potato masher.
 (You can decide how smooth/lumpy you’d like it to be – I like mine with some lumps of strawberries still in there).

-• Stir in the maple syrup, cook for another minute or so, and then remove from heat.
+• Stir in the maple syrup and chia seeds and cook for minute.
+Remove from heat.

-• Mix in the chia seeds and let sit for 5-10 minutes.
+• Let sit for 5-10 minutes.
 The jam will thicken up.
-Store in the fridge for up to 4-5 days (but trust me, you’ll find yourself wanting to use it on everything!).
+Store in the fridge for up to 4-5 days.
+Enjoy!

 Tried this recipe?Let us know how it was!